bhardwajRahul/bagel/README.md

   </picture>
 </p>

-Bagel lets you chat with your physical data — just like you do with ChatGPT.
+Unlike cat videos, most data are trapped in the physical world.
+Bagel unlocks them and **lets you chat with your physical data**—just like you do with ChatGPT.
 For example:

 > Is my IMU sensor overheating?